American Federation Of Teachers

 How does American Federation Of Teachers spend its money?

 American Federation Of Teachers directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to American Federation Of Teachers tax-deductible?